Omaha's pro-police rally had uninvited guests — members of Nebraska Proud Boys

 The men’s-only organization has been called extremist by the Anti-Defamation League and described as a hate group by the Southern Poverty Law Center.
 The Proud Boys dispute the civil rights groups’ labels.

-Members of the Proud Boys nationally have been arrested in street violence against left-wing activists.
-Members also been arrested after fights with Black Lives Matter protesters in Seattle.
+Nationally, members of the Proud Boys have been arrested in street violence against left-wing activists.
+Members have also been arrested after fights with Black Lives Matter protesters in Seattle.

-Omaha Police Officers Association President Sgt.
-Tony Conner, who spoke during Saturday's pro-police rally, said he had never heard of the Proud Boys before the rally.
+The president of the Omaha police union, Sgt.
+Tony Conner, who spoke at Saturday’s pro-police rally, said he had never heard of the Proud Boys before the rally.

 “My only goal was to tell the truth about law enforcement,” said Conner, who is black.

-Proud Boys members weren't invited, Conner said, nor were they welcome.
-But he said no one can be removed from a rally in a public park unless they break the law.
+Proud Boys members weren’t invited, Conner said, nor were they welcome.
+But he said people can’t be removed from a rally in a public park unless they break the law.

-Deputy Police Chief Scott Gray, speaking on behalf of Omaha Police, said Tuesday he had heard of the national group, but not the state chapter.
+Deputy Police Chief Scott Gray, speaking on behalf of Omaha police, said Tuesday that he had heard of the national group but not the state chapter.

 Anthony Rogers-Wright of Omaha, who was at Memorial Park on Saturday, said he and other protesters advocating for policing changes were not surprised to see “a hate group” at the rally.